Company: World Ventures

 What is an MLM?

 You will have noticed that World Ventures is an MLM based company.
 For those of you not quite familiar with this term, here is an explanation:

 According to Wkipedia MLM is: “Multi-level marketing (MLM) also called pyramid selling, network marketing,and referral marketing, is a marketing strategy for the sale of products or services where the revenue of the MLM company is derived from a non-salaried workforce selling the company’s products/services, while the earnings of the participants are derived from a pyramid-shaped or binary compensation commission system.”

-The elements of a pyramid shaped or binary payment schedule are part of World Ventures compensation plan, which is not easy to read for laywers, let alone a layman, like you and me.
+The elements of a pyramid shaped or binary payment schedule are part of World Ventures compensation plan, which is not easy to read for lawyers, let alone a layman, like you and me.
 Where you are encouraged to sign-up new members, network marketing comes in.
 Are you a professional in network marketing or do you already have an extensive network of people you can rely on?
 Then this might be something for you, but be prepared to put a lot of time and effort into your business.
-Forget about beautiful, life enhancing, frienships inspiring holidays for the time being.
+Forget about beautiful, life enhancing, friendships inspiring holidays for the time being.

 What about you, the beginner?

 I am quoting their website again: “We foster personal and professional development, and offer you the opportunity to earn extra income by selling products you can be passionate about.”
 And: “As you build your business, we’ll be here to support you every step of the way.
 As an industry-leader in innovative thought and technology, we pride ourselves on being able to provide Reps with cutting-edge marketing and training tools.”

 In order to achieve this level of professionalism they claim they have the following in their program:

 - User-friendly App